vvojtas/dailogi/.ai/api-plan.md

 - **Error Codes**: 401 Unauthorized, 403 Forbidden (not owner), 404 Not Found

 ## 3. Authentication and Authorization

-The API will implement JWT (JSON Web Token) based authentication:

-1. **Authentication Flow**:
-   - Users register or login through the `/api/auth` endpoints
-   - Upon successful authentication, the server returns a JWT token
-   - The client includes this token in the Authorization header of subsequent requests

-2. **Token Structure**:
-   - Header: Algorithm and token type
-   - Payload: User ID, name, is_special_user flag, expiration time
-   - Signature: Signed with server secret

-3. **Token Validation**:
-   - All protected endpoints validate the JWT token
-   - Expired tokens are rejected
-   - Tokens with invalid signatures are rejected

-4. **Authorization Logic**:
-   - Regular users can only access their own resources
-   - Global characters are accessible by all users
-   - Special users can use the global API key
-   - Character deletion is restricted if the character is used in any dialogue

-5. **Implementation Details**:
-   - Spring Security will be used for authentication and authorization
-   - Token expiration set to 24 hours
-   - Refresh token mechanism not included in MVP

 ## 4. Validation and Business Logic